jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

                     sleep_time=sleep_time
                 )

-* then I create a :ref:`function<functions>` to create random timestamps for a given date
+* then I make a :ref:`function<functions>` to make random timestamps for a given date

   .. code-block:: python